 Springfield is headquarters of the MassMutual Financial Group, an industry staple since 1851 that sits among the Fortune 100.
-MassMutual subsidiary Barings Corporate Investors is an entrepreneurial investment firm also located in Springfield.
 A more recent addition to the financial services sector in Springfield is Liberty Mutual Insurance Group, the sixth largest personal and car insurance company in the United States.
 Liberty Mutual moved some of its operations into the Springfield Technology Park.